 Θλq=0

 where Θ=[1,1,1,-1,-1,-1]’.
 This test simplifies the procedure of producing test statistics for each individual quantile and interpreting for multiple test results.
 The corresponding chi-squared statistics and p-values are presented in Table 6 for both student’s t and Gumbel copulas.
-The results are consistent over different copula models, with p-values 0.16 and 0.18 for the student’s t and Gumbel copulas.
-Thus we reject the null that the conditional dependence between Shanghai and Hong Kong stock index returns is symmetry.
+The results are consistent over different copula models, with p-values 0.04 and 0.02 for the student’s t and Gumbel copulas.
+Thus we accept the null that the conditional dependence between Shanghai and Hong Kong stock index returns is symmetry.

 Another way to see the asymmetric dependence is to run a test on bivariate tails instead of testing different quantiles.
 Thus, we test the following null hypothesis: